sahilrajput03/sahilrajput03/learn-systemd-service-files.md

 systemctl | cat
 ```

-## Create a systemd service which you can setup to be run on system boot as well
+## Create a Systemd service which start on system boot

 ***NOTE: You don't need to reboot or logout/login to make the services take into effect.***